Kosovo Albanians

-The Albanians of Kosovo (Shqiptarët e Kosovës, [ʃcipˈtaɾət ɛ kɔˈsɔvəs]), also commonly called Kosovo Albanians, Kosovar/Kosovan Albanians or occasionally "Kosovars/Kosovans", constitute the largest ethnic group in Kosovo.

-Kosovo Albanians belong to the ethnic Albanian sub-group of Ghegs, who inhabit the north of Albania, north of the Shkumbin river, Kosovo, southern Serbia, and western parts of North Macedonia.
-They speak Gheg Albanian, more specifically the Northwestern and Northeastern Gheg variants.
+The Albanians of Kosovo (Shqiptarët e Kosovës, [ʃcipˈtaɾət ɛ kɔˈsɔvəs]), also commonly called Kosovo Albanians or Kosovan Albanians, constitute the largest ethnic group in Kosovo.
+Kosovo Albanians belong to the Gheg sub-group of ethnic Albanians, and they speak Gheg Albanian, more specifically the Northwestern and Northeastern Gheg variants.
+Other Ghegs live in Albania (north of the Shkumbin river), in southern Serbia, and in western parts of North Macedonia.

-According to the 1991 Yugoslav census, boycotted by Albanians, there were 1,596,072 ethnic Albanians in Kosovo or 81.6% of population.
-By the estimation in the year 2000, there were between 1,584,000 and 1,733,600 Albanians in Kosovo or 88% of population; as of 2011, their population share is 92.93%.
+According to the 2024 national census by the Kosovo Agency of Statistics, Albanians comprise 91.8% of the population in Kosovo.

 History

 Pre-7th century

 Toponymical evidence suggests that Albanian was spoken in western and eastern Kosovo and the Niš region before the Migration Period.
 In this era, Albanian in Kosovo was in linguistic contact with Eastern Romance which was presumably spoken in contemporary eastern Serbia and Macedonia.

 Middle Ages

 Between 1246 and 1255, Stefan Uroš I had reported Albanian toponyms in the Drenica valley.
-A chrysobull of the Serbian Tsar Stefan Dušan that was given to the Monastery of Saint Mihail and Gavril in Prizren between the years of 1348-1353 states the presence of Albanians in the Plains of Dukagjin, the vicinity of Prizren and in the villages of Drenica.
+A chrysobull of the Serbian Tsar Stefan Dušan that was given to the Monastery of Saint Mihail and Gavril in Prizren between the years of 1348–1353 states the presence of Albanians in the Plains of Dukagjin, the vicinity of Prizren and in the villages of Drenica.